This debut collection of short stories by Yumna Kassab is remarkable for its minimalism.

 Longlisted for the Stella Prize 2020

-Shortlisted for the Steele Rudd Award in the Queensland Literary Awards 2020
+Shortlisted for the Steele Rudd Award at the QLD Literary Awards 2020

 Shortlisted for the 2020 Readings Prize